Great Fire of New York (1776)

-The Great Fire of New York was a devastating fire that burned through the night of September 20, 1776, and into the morning of September 21, on the West Side of what then constituted New York City at the southern end of the island of Manhattan.
+The Great Fire of New York burned through the night of September 20, 1776, and into the morning of September 21, on the West Side of what then constituted New York City at the southern end of the island of Manhattan.
 It broke out in the early days of the military occupation of the city by British forces during the American Revolutionary War.

 The fire destroyed from 10 to 25 percent of the buildings in the city, while some unaffected parts of the city were plundered.
 Many people believed or assumed that one or more people deliberately started the fire for a variety of different reasons.
 British leaders accused revolutionaries acting within the city and state, and many residents assumed that one side or the other had started it.
 The fire had long-term effects on the British occupation of the city, which did not end until 1783.

 Background

 The American Revolutionary War began in April 1775.
 The city of New York was already an important center of business, but had not yet become a sprawling metropolis.
 It occupied only the lower portion of the island of Manhattan and had a population of approximately 25,000.
 Before the war began, the Province of New York was politically divided, with active Patriot organizations and a colonial assembly that was strongly Loyalist.
 After the Battles of Lexington and Concord, Patriots seized control of the city and began arresting and expelling Loyalists.